Improving the response of the state’s child welfare, health, mental health, and education systems to protect Connecticut’s most vulnerable children.

 We worked with Elena to get support from DCF through their young adult program.
 We helped create a plan that addresses Elena’s needs: continuing education, job skills training, housing, mental health services and community support.
 As a result of CCA intervention, Elena finished high school and has a mentor who is monitoring her progress.
 Living in a supervised apartment, Elena is enrolled in a culinary arts program for young adults with learning disabilities, working toward a job in the food service industry.
 She is determined to become an independent, self-sufficient adult.

-Here’s what she wrote in a recent email to the Center: “You gave me hope to believe I can succeed no matter how difficult things are around me.
+Here’s what she wrote in an email to the Center: “You gave me hope to believe I can succeed no matter how difficult things are around me.
 Thank you for always being in my life.
 Your caring makes me stronger.” – Elena